 Crime stories are more popular than ever before.
 And ironically, a pretty reassuring genre to slip back into as a reader.
-If you enjoy captivating storylines, a sense of urgency and the satisfying release of getting to the end of a crime novel, you’ll be happy to know that the BAD Sydney Crime Writers Festival is back.
-Even better — some seriously popular household names in the crime genre are part of the line-up this year.
+If you enjoy all things crime, you’ll be happy to know that the BAD Sydney Crime Writers Festival is back in person this December.

 What: BAD Sydney Crime Writers Festival

 Where: State Library of New South Wales, 1 Shakespeare Pl, Sydney NSW 2000